Reading

 Batching the Data

-receive multiple records into a single process I went back to the File
+In order toreceive multiple records into a single process I went back to the File

 Adapter wizard and altered the "Publish Messages in Batches of " field